oac-tree/sup-dto/doc/serialization.rst

    :return: AnyValue.
    :throws ParseException: When the binary representation could not be correctly parsed.

    Parse an AnyValue from a binary representation.
-Scalar nodes are serialized in little endian byte order, which could incur a performance cost on big endian architectures.
+Scalar node representations are expected to be in little endian byte order.

 Casting to/from plain C types
 -----------------------------